vgorbic1/Tutorials/SQL/interview-questions.md

 - Secondary key is most often found when the use of a single field will not represent unique sequencing.
 For instance, if one field, say last name is not enough to create the unique nature needed for a primary key, a second field will be included to make the combination unique.
 This second field is the secondary key.

 - Foreign key is what allows multiple tables to efficiently interact.
 Once a primary key is created on one table, a second table can access the information in the first table by including a column to hold just the primary key value as a foreign key.

+**What are the indexes?**

+An index is used to speed up the performance of queries.
+It does this by reducing the number of database data pages that have to be visited/scanned.